javedahmed08900/n8nProjects./3- Weather Prediction AI Agent/Weather Prediction Agent Summary.md

 The Weather Prediction Agent is an AI-powered automation workflow developed in n8n that delivers real-time weather updates, short-term forecasts, and safety alerts through an interactive chat interface.
 It integrates OpenAI GPT-4.1-mini, SerpAPI, and Wikipedia tools to ensure precise, context-aware, and location-specific weather reports.
 The assistant intelligently interprets user queries and responds in a structured, professional, and concise manner.

+# **Objective**

+The main objective of the Weather Prediction Agent project is to develop an intelligent, AI-based system that simplifies access to accurate and timely weather information.
+The assistant aims to enhance user experience by delivering location-specific forecasts, actionable safety advice, and reliable meteorological insights.
+By combining AI reasoning with real-time data retrieval, the project demonstrates how automation can make complex information easily understandable and accessible through natural conversation.

 # **Core Components**

 -  Platform: n8n (No-Code Automation Tool)